gurmitteotia/guflow/README.md

 dotnet standard 1.3 onwards

 ### Hosting
-Guflow is a light weight and performant library, you should start with not so powerfull EC2 instance or docker container to host the Guflow decider.
+You need to self host workflows in either a EC2 intance or a docker container.
+However for

 ### Getting help
 Enable the [logging](https://github.com/gurmitteotia/guflow/wiki/Logging) to look for any obvious error and if problem persist then please raise an [issue](https://github.com/gurmitteotia/guflow/issues) in github